 Sisters is located at the foot of the Cascade Mountains in Central Oregon.
 The city is a part of the Bend Oregon Metropolitan Statistical Area, in Deschutes County.
-Population of Sisters Oregon was 2,725 in 2018.
+The population of Sisters Oregon was 2,725 in 2018.
 It’s a charming town, worth adding to your Oregon road trip itinerary.

 - It’slocated around 25 miles north from Bend.
 The fastest route is via US-20 W, and it takes about 30 minutes.